nasa/fprime/Drv/Udp/docs/sdd.md

-\page DrvUdp Udp  Component
+\page DrvUdp Drv::Udp Component
-# Drv::Udp Udp Component
+# Drv::Udp UDP Component

 The UDP client component bridges the byte stream driver model interface to a remote UDP port to which this udp component sends/receives bytes.
 It implements the callback formation (shown below) using a thread to receive data and producing